rich-p-rich/fizzbuzz-p2/README.md

 - A timer: e.g. complete as many answers as possible in 60 seconds.
 - Difficulty levels: I would like to enable more challenging FizzBuzz numbers and Target Numbers.
 Therefore if I was to work more on this, I would allow the user to choose a base level (as implemented in this version), then one or two more difficulty levels.

-- Clean code, maintainability and the Tom Scott video: if I had to chance to review this project, I would try to make the coding more concise as Tom Scott describes in the video I referenced at the start of this ReadMe.
+Follow-up to the Tom Scott video.
+Clean code, maintainability and the Tom Scott video: if I had to chance to review this project, I would try to make the coding more concise as Tom Scott describes in the video I referenced at the start of this ReadMe.
 At this stage, I do not have the knowledge to do this properly, but I think it would make a good follow-up topic when I have increased my knowledge about JS.
 I found JS challenging to begin with, but working with it was interesting and it is something I would like to come back to in the future.

 ## Validator Testing
 HTML.
 I used https://validator.w3.org/#validate_by_input by direct input to test the HTML.
 There are no remaining errors.